-A pre-curriculum course intended to strengthen the students' knowledge and abilities in major areas of scientific principles and applications.
+edge and abilities in major areas of scientific principles and applications.
 Included will be specifically areas of scientific thought and basic science concepts oriented to animal life processes.
 Orientation, study skills and time management will be covered also.

 Prerequisite: Permission of instructor